rnleach/sonde/README.md

    - Pressure vertical velocity overlaid with relative humidity.
    - Wind speed.
    - Cloud cover.
+   - Lapse rate.
    - More profiles to come.
  - Profile backgrounds.
-   - Highlights dendritic snow growth zone if present in the sounding.
+   - Highlights dendritic snow growth and hail growth zones if present in the sounding.
    - Highlights warm layers aloft (dry bulb and wet bulb) if the surface temperature is below freezing.
    - Freezing level emphasized.